 The Cascade crest creates a rain shadow effect to the east and a climate that is much more influenced by continental air masses.
 As a result, east-slope conditions consist of cold winters and warm dry summers, with average annual precipitation measuring from 76 cm in the lower Stehekin Valley to 897 cm along the Cascade crest.

 The North Coast and Cascades Network provides natural resource inventory and monitoring information to help parks make effective, science-based management decisions.
 Inventories have been completed for birds, fish, mammals, reptiles & amphibians, and vascular plants (see species lists further down the page).
-Maps and reports detailing North Cascades National Park's vegetation are in progress, and are complete for soils and geologic resources.
+Maps and reports detailing North Cascades National Park's vegetation and soils are complete and are in progress for geologic resources.

 For more information about North Cascades National Park Complex, visit the Park website.